kuzzleio/sdk-csharp/doc/1/essentials/offline-tools/index.md

   - replay requests in the same order, taking into account the original time between each request,
   - the [Recovered](/sdk/csharp/1/essentials/events#recovered) event is issued when all requests have been replayed.

- 2) the SDK is authenticated with a different user than the offline queue requests: real-time subscriptions and queue requests are rejected with a [401](/core/1/api/essentials/errors#specific-errors) error.
+ 2) the SDK is authenticated with a different user than the offline queue requests: real-time subscriptions and queued requests are discarded with a [401](/core/1/api/essentials/errors#specific-errors) error.

 This operation prevents the SDK from replaying requests with a different user than the one who made the original requests.